tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 `Sort of.
 You sure I'm not crazy?`

-!!! info "Yes I'm sure.
+!!! info "Yes I am sure.
 I am an artificial entity created for the purpose of teaching the descendants of Enki about their heritage and unlocking their potential.
 Most of the bloodline were hidden for years, even when Enki and his brother were still here, because too many others feared their power.
 Enki was a little... vigorous when it came to having kids."

+`Who's Enki?
+What's an Enki, that's a weird name.
+Wait, "Descendants"....are you saying I'm related, like my great grandfather or something?`

+!!! info "Yes, but for who he is, we can discuss that later on.
+Right now, we have to focus on developing out your potential.
+Which is significant, and you will be noticed very quickly.
+There are many who would want to control you or be with you."

-`So, what's my potential?
+`OK, So, what's my potential?
 Well, I mean, my mom always said that my potential was hidden deep down and you won't really know your potential unless you push yourself in the face of adversity.`

 !!! info "Your mother was absolutely correct."

 `Ugh.
-Oh goody.
 Just...  don't tell her that, OK?
-I'll never hear the end of it.`
+I'll never hear the end of it,` he grumbled.

 !!! info "So, the hunger and dehydration are side effects of some of the genetic modifications that are still ongoing, though most of it is done.
 You have been unconscious for approximately 24 hours."